F1 (BT) – Chapter 17 MCQ’s (Diversity and equal opportunities) – ACCA

 Number of the Questions

-These MCQs Test consist of 10 Questions that covers the Chapter; Diversity and equal opportunities of ACCA F1 (BT) Business and Technology Module.
+There are 10 Questions in this Online F1 MCQ Test that cover Chapter 17, Diversity and equal opportunities of ACCA F1 (BT/FBT) Business and Technology Module.

 Time